rvsrvs/jasdev.github.io/_posts/2019-11-2-operator-etymology.md

 In such settings, data flow can only reasonably be managed with functional reactive programming and Combine is now the provided tool of choice.

-As a community, these paradigms will require open-mindedness and following precedents set by decades-worth of research in the mathematics and functional programming communities.
+As a community, these paradigms will require open-mindedness and following precedents set by decades-worth of research in the mathematics and functional programming.
 Still, their previous learnings will be better appreciated if we start with the etymology.

-Then, maybe years down the road, we’ll contribute back with new abstractions and help tell the story of their etymology to future engineers joining our community.
+Then, down the line, we’ll eventually contribute back with new abstractions and help tell the story of their etymology to future engineers when joining our community.

 ---